DTRAX CERVICAL FACET FUSION

 - Cancer of the spine.

-What are the Benefits of Dtrax Cervical Facet Fusion?
+What’s the Benefits of Dtrax Cervical Facet Fusion?

 Dtrax cervical facet fusion has an excellent tissue-sparing feature.
 All the instruments used in this procedure have a diameter of less than 1cm.
 This greatly minimizes damage to muscles and soft tissue along the surgical path.
 Dtrax cervical facet fusion consequently, leads to –